nathan-08/myPage/README.md

 * Connecting our front end to our server
 * Using express-session to store user data and keep track of logged in users
 * Create a full CRUD server with endpoints to log in and log out users, create new users, update user data.

+### HOME

+* Edit the login function to axios post to the login endpoint with username and password
+* Edit the signup endpoint to post to the signup endpoint with username and password

 ### USERPAGE